Maca Outlook, Credit Rating Encouraging Notes Fitch Ratings

 Macau’s rebound is still slow-moving at best.
 But the special administrative region’s (SAR) strong credit grade remains intact with Fitch Ratings, affirming the world’s largest casino center at “AA” with a “stable” outlook.

-Fitch’s view on the only Chinese territory where gambling is legal is encouraging.
-But it arrives as the SAR’s once lucrative junket business is all but dead, and as shares of the six concessionaires are extending lengthy slumps.
+Fitch’s view on the only Chinese territory where legal gambling is encouraging.
+But it arrives as the SAR’s once lucrative junket business is all but dead and as shares of the six concessionaires are extending lengthy slumps.
 Still, the ratings agency sees the potential for significant upside to Macau’s 2022 GDP growth.

 Fitch forecasts Macau’s economy will expand by 19% in 2022 based on our assumption that gaming revenue will recover to about 44% of its pre-pandemic level,” said the research firm.